adobe/helix-home/hackathons/8-psp.md

 #### Transportation

-Nearest airport is LAX.
+Nearest large, international airport is LAX.
 We recommend pooling an Uber/Lyft or a rental car to Palm Springs (~2hr).
+If you are flying from within the US PSP is the closest Airport and ONT is still a lot more convenient than LAX.

 ### Goal